marcosmerida/Awesome-Books/README.md

 # Awesome-Books

-This project was created with the objetive of learning how to storage data in the browser's memory using Arrays and the localstorage tool in javascript.
+This project was created with the objetive of learning how to use classes and it's respective methods.

 ![screenshot](screenshots/screenshot1.png)